 "There is so much going on in Northiam and thanks to the parish magazine we can keep up with all the events."

-Please see the map below.
 We are a short walk from Northiam village green.
 You can park at the doctor's surgery car park.
+There are no 'in church' services at this time but we shall continue our online church services.

 Church Lane, Northiam, Rye, TN31 6NN, United Kingdom